jswrenn/site/content/blog/brown-location-surveillance/index.md

 <!-- more -->

-In an [interview with The Brown Daily Herald](https://www.browndailyherald.com/2020/09/28/remote-students-receive-emails-brown-accusing-violating-code-student-conduct), University Spokesperson Brian Clark said the University evaluated a variety indicators, including:
+In an [interview with The Brown Daily Herald](https://www.browndailyherald.com/2020/09/28/remote-students-receive-emails-brown-accusing-violating-code-student-conduct), University Spokesperson Brian Clark said the University evaluated a variety of indicators, including:
 1. indications of building access,
 2. indications of accessing private electronic services,
 3. indications of accessing secure networks, and